Volunteer

 Be a part of the solution.

-Volunteers are critical to Homeward Trust’s success.
-Without the help of hundreds of volunteers each year, we would not be able to advance our events and initiatives.
-By volunteering your time, you are making a difference in the life of a homeless or at-risk individual.
+Volunteers are critical to Homeward Trust’s success and are crucial to our efforts to build community and awareness.
+Without the help of volunteers, we would not be able to advance our events and initiatives to prevent and end homelessness and make a difference in the lives of vulnerable people.

 The benefits of volunteering include: